Visit Roros, Norway: UNESCO World Heritage town

 Visit Roros for its quaint, historic nature

 With snowflakes falling, the 17th and 18th century buildings that make up most of the itty-bitty downtown were picture-postcard pretty.
 They are all from the town’s heyday as a copper mining mecca in the 1600s.
 The streets, old mine buildings, church, shops, craftsmen’s workshops and farms are so quaint you wonder if Walt Disney had a hand in the 1.27-square-mile town with a population of only a few thousand.
 Apparently the cold wind whipping across the treeless plains chases a lot of folks away.
-Not HI Travel Tales!
+Not us!

 Our short winter stay gave us a taste of the possibilities of this expansive mountain wilderness area as a home base for outdoor adventures or just plain relaxing.
 There are two national parks and the country’s third-largest lake too.
 And walks among the old buildings – some nearly 300 years old – are a photographer’s (or historian’s or sight-seer’s…) dream.
 Historic Roros managed to escape most of the fires that devastated many of Norway’s old timber buildings, which helped it achieve UNESCO status.
 And makes it all the more fascinating.

 Really, this is a town where you want to wander, enjoy the history, talk to very friendly locals, shop if that’s your thing, and be a kid exploring the narrow streets.
 If you don’t speak Norwegian (and thus can’t read historic signs), your best bet is to pop into the Roros tourist office at Peder Hiorts Gate 2, a tiny and low-slung nondescript building practically next to the tiny train station. (“Tiny” is a word you’ll use a lot in Roros.)